harrysarson/harrys-aws-vpn-client/README.md

 1. Build a custom version of openvpn using using these patches:
    <https://raw.githubusercontent.com/samm-git/aws-vpn-client/master/openvpn-v2.5.1-aws.patch>.
-2. Point the vpn client to your custom version of openvpn using `export OPENVPN_FILE=???`.
+3. Point the vpn client to your custom version of openvpn using `OPENVPN_FILE=??? cargo run -- /path/to/vpn-config.ovpn`.